 Step 3: Remove the level tool that you placed in step 1.

-Step 4: Position mounting plate of doorbell and align holes.
+Step 4: Position mounting plate of the doorbell to align holes.

 Step 5: Insert screws and tighten firmly.
 (Be careful not to over tighten and warp plastic)